 The Inbound Marketing Infographic for B2B Companies

-Here are some of our favorite tidbits:
+Here are a few of our favorite tidbits:

-Marketing is an investment in your business
+Marketing is an ongoing business investment

-Many B2B startups and tech companies start out making their grand entrance and leads come in from all over the place.
-Business owners and marketers resist the urge to prioritize their marketing and say “I’ll deal with marketing when I have time.
+Many B2B startups and tech companies start with a grand entrance and leads come in from all over the place.
+Business owners and marketers resist the urge to prioritize their marketing and say: “I’ll deal with marketing when I have time.
 I’m so busy now, I don’t know when I'll get to it.”
 However, soon after, the hype dies down and companies are left thinking, “Maybe I should have put a bit more thought into my marketing efforts.”
 There’s a greater focus on first working on the product and seeing how it’s received before the marketing happens.
 This just doesn’t work.

 Offers and Calls to Action (CTAs)